manojbaliyan16/CppPrimer-1/README.md

 # CppPrimer
-Here I am Trying to sole the prolem from C++ primer book
+Here I am Trying to solve the prolem from C++ primer book